 - ◆ Weather Layers a variety of weather measurements can be displayed on the map: Flight Category, Winds Aloft, Dewpoint Spread, Temperature, Visibility, Surface Wind, Ceiling, Sky Coverage, PIREPs, and Lightning.
 The weather layers are updated every five minutes when connected to the Internet.
 See Weather Layer Color Coding for details of color coding for each type of layer. - ❖ Winds Aloft Forecasted Winds Aloft, up to 6 hours ahead.
-To adjust the altitude of the displayed forecasted winds, touch on the altitude slider and move it up or down until your desired altitude is shown.
+To adjust the altitude of the displayed forecasted winds, tap-hold on the altitude slider and move it up or down until your desired altitude is shown, or tap on the bar above or below the slider to move the slider by one increment in either direction.
 You can select altitudes from 3000' to FL540 in 3000' increments.